 I hid, burrowed in soft dead leaves under a thick bush.
 I never wanted to come out.

 Sometimes men make me nervous the way dogs make me nervous.
 I know it’s probably fine but what if, what if, what if.
-The current of anticipation disrupts the air around me, NIMETAZEPAM FOR SALE.
+The current of anticipation disrupts the air around me, BUY PROPECIA OVER THE COUNTER.

 Sometimes, after I come, I cry.
 Sometimes I feel nauseated.
 Sometimes I curl away from my husband and shake.
 “I’m sorry,” I want to say.
 When I do say it, he sighs softly.
 How could he understand.